Asian stocks slip as Delta spread spooks investors - Up News Info

 Article content

-HONG KONG — Asian stocks slipped on Tuesday, as the Delta coronavirus variant spread in key markets in the region and put Chinese authorities on high alert, rattling investor confidence.
+HONG KONG — Asian stocks were mostly negative on Tuesday as the Delta coronavirus variant spread in key markets and Chinese officials took aim at video game producers, once more rattling investor confidence in the mainland’s markets.

-Trade in Asia faced a weaker lead from Wall Street after investors there considered the impact the increasing number global cases of Delta could have on global economic growth.

-In Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.40% in early trading.
+In Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan was flat in the afternoon session after opening in negative territory.

 Advertisement